 As a student you’ll want to look for a good night out, and knowing how far away from your comfortable and luxury Bristol student accommodation the best nights out are, should be near the top of your list of priorities.
 There are loads of great areas in the city to explore, from big nightclubs and student-specific nights, to comedy nights, live music, and pub crawls.
 The SU if always a good shout too, at both the big universities in Bristol.
 Here, we look at a few of the different areas and night’s out you can expect to encounter.

 Whenever you first move to a new city it’s a good idea to explore as many different areas as you can, and to get a taste for the different types of night out you can have.
 King Street is probably one of the most popular choices that you should head to first.
 The cobbled streets are home to some old pubs, microbreweries, and even a jazz pub.
 Park Street and The Triangle are both lively areas, with loads of good student club nights and bars and pubs.
 If you are looking for something a little more alternative in terms of music, head on over to Gloucester Road and Stokes Croft.
 Bristol is a Purple Flag city, meaning it is well regarded as a safe city to walk around, and especially on nights out.

 The Apple (Welsh Back)

-For more specific recommendations, The Apple is an institution in a city that is famed for its great cider.
-It sells halves of cider for just £1.50 (you’ll want a half as it is 8%!).
-Don’t expect Strongbow and other cheap ciders, but proper traditional cider variations.
-It is located on a converted Dutch barge in the heart of the city, and is genuinely one of the best atmospheres for a pub in the whole of Bristol.
+The Apple is an institution in a town that is famed for its great cider.
+It sells halves of cider for just £1.50 (these are proper traditional cider variations, so you’ll want a half as it is 8%!). .
+It is located on a converted Dutch barge right in the city centre, and is genuinely one of the best atmospheres for a pub in the whole of Bristol.
 You’ll also have access to a wide selection of perries if pear is more your thing than apple.

 The Lanes (Nelson Street)